thenfour/CafeMarcheDB/03-blitz/cmdb2/README.tenfour.md

 * db changes get logged in the `changes` table. call from (almost all) mutations. see schema for details. the point is a kind of shoddy backup / diagnostic tool. these can be grouped into logical operation, associated with user.

 * logical activities are logged in `activity` table. call from client code. point of this is for analytics for site usage and user ops. most of these will cascade into the `changes` table but not necessarily, and certainly with less detail.
 Changes to this table itself are not logged in `changes` because it's redundant.

+# dev note: DYNAMIC_SERVER_USAGE {name: 'Rendering Suspense fallback...', digest: 'DYNAMIC_SERVER_USAGE', message: 'DYNAMIC_SERVER_USAGE'}

+this is a very weird error because thingsn appear fine, then you hit F5 and this error happens.
+Then it feels like it never goes away.

+seems like it happens often when I add `useQuery()` or `useMutation()` or other server calls to a component.
+You need the correct hierarchy of `<Suspense>`.
+Similar with other things like `<ThemeProvider>`, you can't put `useQuery()` in the same component as the `<Suspense>`.

 # how: deployment?